tstirrat/ElvUI_Ranker/README.md

 ## ElvUI_Ranker

-A simple DataText for ElvUI that shows the current week's milestones and remaining honor for the current milestone.
+A hacky DataText for ElvUI that shows the current week's milestones and remaining honor for the current milestone.

+**Note:** It's a very crude hack, so it's likely buggy

 It also sums up your inventory "mark of honor" hand-ins